 So why can’t or don’t so many people want to live without smoldering stems?
 One factor is certainly the physical dependence on nicotine.
 In addition, however, the assumption that smoking relieves stress and is also important for social contacts seems to play a role – keyword joint smoking break.
 Therefore, in the event of quitting smoking, negative effects on mental health and social life are expected.
-Luckily, e-cigarettes like the KS Pod can help mitigate these negative effects and eventually allow a smoker to finally quit smoking.
+Luckily, e-cigarettes can help mitigate these negative effects and eventually allow a smoker to finally quit smoking.

 However, biology alone speaks against the theory that it is psychologically worse if you quit smoking, according to the introduction to a recently published Cochrane meta-analysis: Neurological adaptation processes in chronic smokers led to those affected often experiencing nicotine withdrawal symptoms such as anxiety, depression or irritability.
 Therefore, permanent cessation of smoking could probably benefit rather than harm mental health, according to the authors led by Dr. Gemma Taylor from the Addiction & Mental Health Group at the University of Bath in England.